An Open Label Study of IgG Fc Glycan Composition in Human Immunity

 Time Frame: One Day

-The degree of galactosylation, fucosylation and sialylation of pre- vs. post- vaccination Fcs determined by lectin blot (Erythrina cristagalli, Aleuria Aurantia Lectin and Sambucus nigra lectins specific for galactose, fucose and 2,6-sialic acid, respectively) or by mass spectrometric analysis.
+The percent of Fc glycans that are galactosylation, fucosylation and/or sialylation of pre- vs. post- vaccination Fcs determined by lectin blot (Erythrina cristagalli, Aleuria Aurantia Lectin and Sambucus nigra lectins specific for galactose, fucose and 2,6-sialic acid, respectively) or by mass spectrometric analysis.
+100% of IgG were found to have these modifications.

 One Day